PelionIoT/mbl-docs/Docs/dev_mbl/contribution_guidelines.md

 We would be very happy to hear from you through our [support email](mailto:support@mbed.com).
 You can also raise a GitHub issue, but we are not expecting contributions during this period.
 If you do want to contribute to our projects, then please follow these contribution guidelines - all contributions to MBL must meet them.

-### Design and coding style

-Be consistent with your changes.
-We will share a full set of software design principles and coding style after the developer preview, but some of the main principles are:

-* OpenEmbedded layers and recipes: [https://www.openembedded.org/wiki/Styleguide](https://www.openembedded.org/wiki/Styleguide).
-* Python code:
-  * Mandatory PEPs (Python Enhancement Proposals): PEP20, PEP8, PEP257.
-  * Automated check scripts in our `mbl-tools` repository: [https://github.com/ARMmbed/mbl-tools/tree/mbl-os-0.5/ci/sanity-check](https://github.com/ARMmbed/mbl-tools/tree/mbl-os-0.5/ci/sanity-check).
-* C++ coding style: Internal style guide at this time.

 ### Contributions guidance

 <span class="notes">**Note**: At this stage of development, we are not expecting large contributions.
 See above for details.</span>